 I specifically remember my mother-in-law rotating game meat in and out of her deep freezers.
 At the time, I didn’t really understand what she was doing or why she was doing it.
-I later would learn that her actions were all related to keeping track of her meat supply for meal prep and planning purposes, and maximizing meat storage efficiency throughout the hunting season.
+I later learned that her actions were all related to organizing wild game meat and keeping track of her meat supply for meal prep and planning purposes and maximizing meat storage efficiency throughout the hunting season.

 Now that I am more familiar with the process, and actually preparing meals for my family from our harvest, it is vital to follow a strategic plan to keep meat as fresh as possible through the prevention of freezer burn and keep it from lingering at the bottom of the freezer.
 I do not want to waste an ounce of meat that I work so hard to get during hunting season.
 I honestly think I feel a deeper appreciation of where my meat came from, how it is preserved, and the diligence of preparation.